What to Bring to the GRE Test

-Getting your Trinity Audio player ready... |
+Getting your Trinity Audio player ready...

 It’s almost test day!
 Hopefully, you’re excited to finally put all the GRE skills and knowledge you’ve acquired throughout your GRE prep to work.
-Of course, you may have been so focused on learning GRE content and strategies that you haven’t given much thought to the practical matter of what to bring to GRE test centers so that you can have the best test day possible.
+Of course, you may have been so focused on learning GRE content and strategies that you haven’t given much thought to the practical matter of what to bring to the GRE test center so that you can have the best test day possible.

 In this article, we’ll give a checklist of the items you need to bring with you when you sit for your GRE, and the items you’ll want to bring with you.